zentrope/blog.ftbb/resources/posts/008-clean-room-development.md

  - The first thing to jettison with multiple rewrites are the pointless abstractions.
  - Improvisation + experience.
- - Onboarding new devs via rewriting.
+ - On-boarding new devs via rewriting.
  - "The knife dropped itself from my hands."
  - "The code went off the deep end."
  - "_We_ chained ourselves to the technical debt."